LuizDavidOlv/DesignPatterns/src/DesignPatterns/StructuralPatterns/Facade/Readme.md

     Having a facade is handy when you need to integrate your app with a sophisticated library that has dozens of features, but you just need a tiny bit of its funcionality.

 # Applicability

     1) Use the Facade pattern when you need to have a limited but straightfoward interface to a complex subsystem.

-        1.1) Often, sybsystems get more complex over time.
+        1.1) Often, subsystems get more complex over time.
 Even applying design patterns typically leads to creating more classes.
 A sybsystem may become more flexible and easier to reuse in various contexts, but the amount of configuration and boilerplate code it demands from a clietn frows ever larger.
 The Facade attempts to fix this problem by providing a shortcur to the most-used features of the subsystem which git most client requirementes.

-    2) Use the FAcade when you want to structure a subsystem into layers
+    2) Use the Facade when you want to structure a subsystem into layers

         2.1) Create facades to define entry points to each level of a subsystem.
 You can reduce coupling between multiple subsystems by requiring them to communicate only through facades.

 # Pros and Cons